-The copy machine in the Department of Music Main Office Suite is for authorized Department use only; the machine requires that the user enter a code number.
+The copy machine in the Department of Music Main Office Suite is for authorized Department use only.
 Copy machines are available for students in the Student Center and in the James G. Gee Memorial Library.
 Copy cards may be obtained at the Gee Library.